Using Perplexity for Deep OSINT Research

 Scenario

-A company is acquiring a competitor and needs to understand recent executive changes, financial performance, and market positioning.
+A company is acquiring a competitor and needs to understand recent board changes, financial performance and market positioning.

 Perplexity Workflow

-Query 1: "Who are the current executives at [Company]?
+Query 1: "Who are [Company]'s current executives?
 Recent leadership changes?"

 Result: Names, backgrounds, appointment dates